ngoquanghuy99/Data-structures-Algorithms-problems-and-solutions/README.md

 # Data structures Algorithms problems and solutions
-<p>Solutions for all the problems in the Data structures and algorithms course in my 4th semester (2018-2019).</p>
+<p>Solutions for all the problems of the Data structures and algorithms course in my 4th semester in PTIT Hanoi (2018-2019).</p>
 <ul>
   <p>Including 7 contests:</p>
   <li> Contest 1: Generation, backtracking, recursion </li>